LOL (video game)

-LOL, known in Europe as Bakushow and in Japan as Archime DS (アルキメＤＳ, Arukime DS), is a Nintendo DS video game.
-The game was published by Skip Ltd. in Japan, Agetec in North America, and Rising Star Games in Europe.

-Developed by a group of five people headed by Kenichi Nishi, LOL is a multiplayer game implemented with a PictoChat-like interface in which a host player asks a question, requiring others to write or draw their answers on the DS touchscreen.
+LOL (full title: LOL: Never Party Alone!), known in Europe as Bakushow and in Japan as Archime DS (アルキメＤＳ, Arukime DS), is a party video game developed by Route24 and Skip Ltd. for the Nintendo DS and published by Skip Ltd. in Japan, Agetec in North America, and Rising Star Games in Europe.
+Developed by a group of five people headed by Kenichi Nishi, it is a multiplayer game implemented with a PictoChat-like interface in which a host player asks a question, requiring others to write or draw their answers on the DS touchscreen.
 The developers refer to LOL as a "comedy-training" game with the tagline of the game being "If you think this game is boring, you are boring."
 LOL received largely mixed reviews by critics upon its release.

 Gameplay

 The gameplay of LOL is centered around being as "imaginative, clever and amusing with your friends as possible".
 The game is multiplayer only, requiring between two and four players to participate.
 Although each player must have their own Nintendo DS, only one copy of the game is needed.
 In the game the host asks a question or tell the others to draw something and all the players have to write or draw that which is asked within a time limit.
 For example, the host may ask the players "What does M.B.E. stand for?" or "Why the heck are we playing this game?"

 A copy tool can then be used by the host to begin drawing or writing something, allowing the other players to finish the partially drawn image or written word as their answers.
 After all players have answered, each player votes on which answer or image is the funniest.
 Each player has three votes and can also vote once for themselves.
 There is no penalty for voting for oneself.